marvelje/citibike_ridership_project/README.md

 ## Results

-The final overall model achieved Explained Variance of 85% and an R2 of 83%, even when training on COVID data (which will potentially skew results).
+The final overall model achieved Explained Variance and R2 of 87%, even when training on COVID data (which will potentially skew results).
 Neighborhood level models had a range of accuracies, but were generally quite accurate.

 I project that Citibike will finish 2021 with a total of 27mm rides taken, a record.
-A predict they will break this record in 2022 with 31.3mm rides taken.
+A predict they will break this record in 2022 with 36mm rides taken.

+The top 5 neighborhoods in terms of overall ride growth are all grouped around Prospect Park in Brooklyn: Cemetery, Bushwich South, Park Slope, Carroll Gardens / Red Hook, and North Side.
+These are all neighborhoods where Citibike has recently expanded in the past several years, and the model expects them to continue to experience very rapid growth.

+These are also the neighborhoods that are expected to have the highest % change in ridership as well, all above 75% growth.
+In addition, Long Island City in Queens makes this list.

+## Conclusion / Next Steps

+I was able to build a time series model that performed very well on the holdout data.
+The main downside of this model is that it produces an aggressive 2022 forecast.
+While this feels appropriate given the trends in the data, it's unclear whether Citibike has the capacity to meet this demand.
+After a record breaking 2021, which Cibitike has already said has put strains on the system (https://ride.citibikenyc.com/blog/ridershiprecords), an additional 9mm rides in 2022 may be a tall order.
+On the other hand, Citibike continues to add stations and capacity, so maybe the system could absord this growth after all.

+As a next step, I will incorporate COVID data into the training set to be able to build sensivity analyses for ridership given several potential lockdown scenarios.